 Without any real help, the story goes on and on.

 A Repeating Story

 Freud was right about his repetition compulsion.
-When something isn’t consciously faced and dealt with head on, it continues, endlessly.
+When something isn’t consciously faced head-on, it continues, endlessly.
 How we treat the environment?
 Sure.
-How we treat ourselves?
-Yes.
-How we might destroy, ruin, and eat up love without giving it its rightful care and due?
+But that’s not the real story.
+It’s, how we treat ourselves.
+And, how we’re treated.
+Yes, that’s it.
+It’s how a narcissist destroys, ruins, and eats up love without giving it its rightful care and due.
 Absolutely.

 The moral of the story is this.
 If you find yourself with a Narcissus: don’t keep giving him your heart.
-Use your wrath to pick up the ashes of a love that was never love – and go on.
+Use your wrath to pick up the ashes of a love that was never love at all.
+Go on.
 Don’t end up a sacrifice like Mother!
 It isn’t the end of the world if he doesn’t love you anymore.